yusale9/student-showcase/student-work/2023/Natanya-DaCosta/api-final-project/post.md

-# Post Call/Command
+# Post Command Documentation
-The POST call is used to create and process a patron's order.
+The POST command is used to create and process a patron's order.
 It consists of two parts:
 * The POST request (JSON object)
 * The POST response (HTTP)